The Surrealism Website

 At first the work of Fuchs and his group was thought of as a branch of Surrealism, however they had little direct connection to the established surrealists.
 The influential Austrian Art critic, Johann Muschik felt uncomfortable with their work being labelled in this way and in the late 1950s coined the term 'Phantastischer realismus' (Fantastic Realism).
 This group of artists were not under the influence of Breton's ideas.
 They did not have to affect an interest in painting their dreams or using automatism in their painting.
 Instead they thought deeply about how to structure their paintings, and usually had a very detailed plan, sketch or drawing to work from.

 Fuchs, being a good publicist for his work, became very successful, even although his work was challenging.
 In 1958, after returning fom his stays in Paris, America and Israel, he founded the Galerie Fuchs-Fischoff in Vienna to promote and support the then emerging painters of the Fantastic Realism school.
-From the late 40s through to 1980 can be seen as his golden period, in which he produced most of his major pieces.

 In 1956 he converted to Roman Catholicism and this did shape some of the subject matter of his art.
 He also drew on his Jewish background and moved for a while to Israel where he tried, through his art, to foster Jewish-Christian understanding.
 He certainly did not throw out his progressive ideas and become a conventional catholic and did not shy away from depicting nudity, eroticism and painting disturbing images.